xiez/xiez.github.io/_posts/2019-12-03-helm-cheatsheet.md

 ---
-layout: post
 title: Helm command cheatsheet
+classes: wide
+categories:
+  - 2019-12
+tags:
+  - helm
-categories: helm cheatsheet
+  - cheatsheet
 ---

 This post is a cheatsheet of the `helm` commands.
 [Helm](https://helm.sh/) is a package manager for Kubernetes, like apt/yum/homebrew for Kubernetes.